From Cheeky British Chappie to Dallas to God like parts…

 American Gods | First Look Trailer, American Gods, http://www.youtube.com

 So recently watched his turn as Mr Wednesday in this adaptation of the Neil Gaiman book.
 And yes, THIS is the part we’ve been waiting for which eclipses all the rest.
 As the mysterious Mr Wednesday he stole – rightly – every scene from this all star cast including Peter Stormare, Emily Browning, Crispin Glover and Gillian Anderson.
 Especially from the always fantastic Peter Stormare.
 And its hard to see anyone else in this Mr Wednesday role, especially on reading Nicolas Cage was offered this role.

 This post is part of Outspoken & Freckled, Paula’s Cinema Club and Aurora from Once Upon A Screen‘s blogathon on What a Character! blogathon.
 Other roles with Ian McShane on this blog include John Wick 1 and chapter 2.
-And Dallas posts.
-For other posts for individual Dallas cast members, so many to choose from its easier use this search under the title Dallas here for all these posts.
-His Cuban Fury co-stars Nick Frost in Hot Fuzz and Chris O’Dowd in Bridesmaids.
+For Dallas posts, so click here for all these posts.
+His Cuban Fury co-stars Nick Frost stars in Hot Fuzz and Chris O’Dowd appears in Bridesmaids.
 Emily Browning in American Gods stars in Legend and Peter Stormare in Fargo, Chocolat and John Wick Chapter 2.
 Franco Nero in Django Unchained and The Time of their Lives.
-And regards to Keanu Reeves in a search on his many reviews is found here.
+Keanu Reeves many reviews are found here.